oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 ## Loading configurations from external APIs

 Sometimes you need to load configuration at runtime.
-Doing so makes sense if you use release promotion style deployments - creating a build for a staging/pre-production environment and promoting the same build to production after verification.
+This makes sense if you use release promotion style deployments - creating a build for a staging/pre-production environment and promoting the same build to production after verification.
 You don't want to create a new build, but what if your staging and production environments require different configurations?
 Loading configuration from an external API is handy in scenarios like these.

-I'll focus only on the Okta example for this configuration method to keep this post from getting too heavy.
+To keep things simple for this *external API* configuration method, I'll focus only on the Okta example.

 In this example, we'll look at `src/main.ts` where we bootstrap the Angular application.
 When you need configuration before the application loads, we can take advantage of `platformBrowserDynamic()` platform injector's `extraProviders` functionality to [provide platform providers](https://angular.io/guide/hierarchical-dependency-injection#platform-injector).

 Since we need to make the server call to get the configuration before we have a full Angular application context, we need to use Web APIs to call the API.
 Then we can configure the provider for Okta's `OKTA_CONFIG` injection token.

-For a configuration API call response that looks like this
+For a configuration API call response that looks like this:

 ```json
 {